-No. Any public safety agency (federal, state, county, and municipal) that operates in WV can utilize the SIRN at no charge.
+No. Any public safety agency (municipal, county, state or federal) that operates in West Virginia can utilize the SIRN at no charge.
 Agencies are asked to contribute what they can to the build out and maintenance of the SIRN.
-Some examples of contributions made in the past by various agencies include property for a tower site, frequencies, or road maintenance.

 .
 Can an entity install their own SIRN site?

-If an agency has the funding to do so, then yes they can build an SIRN site.
-However, the project must meet the specifications developed by the SIEC.
-Once completed, the new SIRN site will become part of the collective network.
+Yes, they can build an SIRN site in cooperation with the SIEC.
+However, the project must meet the specifications developed by the SIEC, and once completed, the new SIRN site will become part of the SIRN.

 .
 How do I get my radios programmed to work with the SIRN?

-The SIEC maintains a group of authorized programmers for the SIRN.
-Please contact one of the members of the SIEC for assistance.
+The SIEC maintains a list of authorized programmers for the SIRN.
+Please visit the